General Resort Information

 for the Disney bus.

-By fall 2011, all guest rooms have been enhanced with new earth tones and warm hues, including custom draperies and upgraded technology.
+By fall 2011, all guest rooms were enhanced with new earth tones and warm hues, including custom draperies and upgraded technology.

 In late 2006, a $60 million dollar redesign of the lobbies was completed.
 Both resort lobbies boast over 1,000 new custom lighting fixtures, including dramatic chandeliers artistically crafted in Europe and the Eastern Mediterranean.
 Woven metal and handcrafted tropical Pao rosewood paneling complete the newly refurbished space, as well as imported Asian Golden Onyx counters on all guest service desks throughout the resort.